- Course and Shopping Day Schedules

-The Fletcher Registrar and Manager of Student Academic Programs works with students and faculty to coordinates accommodations that are academic in nature.
+The Fletcher Registrar's Office and Student Accessibility Services works with students and faculty to coordinates accommodations that are academic in nature.

 The successful provision of reasonable accommodations requires the student's commitment to taking responsibility and following the required policies and procedures.
 Maintaining active communication with both faculty and the Registrar and complying with deadlines for advance notice of specific accommodations are examples of these student responsibilities.

 Students who require accommodations should contact Halley Goldman, Coordinator of Student Academic Programs.
 The Coordinator is available for academic counseling and assistance with appropriate accommodations.
 She is the liaison between Fletcher students with disabilities and departments within the university, including Fletcher faculty, the Tufts University Director of Accessibility Services, University Police, Building and Grounds, and outside agencies who provide services for students with disabilities.

 Students should feel free to visit their professors regularly and discuss their academic progress within their courses.
 However, Fletcher students believing they have a disability requiring accommodation should contact the Coordinator.
 The Coordinator will work with faculty and to assure that students whose needs are documented are provided reasonable accommodations.

 Margaret Higham, M.D., Medical Director, 124 Professors Row, (617) 627-3350